HOW TO DETERMINE THE ZONING OF PROPERTY

 2. Application Submittal

-Once a proposal has been prepared, a completed rezoning application package including the applicable fees is submitted via Electronic Plan Review (ePlan).
+Once a proposal has been prepared, a completed rezoning application package is submitted via Electronic Plan Review (ePlan).
 The applicant may also concurrently submit an application for a future land use (FLU) amendment.
 Where a rezoning is perceived to generate an impact on the surrounding neighborhood or community, the applicant is further urged to hold an information meeting or open house to inform the affected public of the proposal.

 A rezoning application must be signed by the property owner(s) or a notarized letter of authorization must be provided.